 Alvin tells Gatsby that a mutual former classmate from high school is directing a student film outside on a nearby street and that Gatsby should check out what’s going on with this movie if he’s curious.
 Before they part ways, Alvin tells Gatsby that if he were Gatsby, he’d be nervous about having his girlfriend alone in a room with a powerful movie director.
 It plants a seed of doubt in Gatsby about what might happen during the interview with Ashleigh and Roland.

-When Gatsby arrives on the film set, the former classmate, whose name is Josh (Griffin Newman), is happy to see him.
+When Gatsby arrives on the film set, the former classmate, whose name is Josh (played by Griffin Newman), is happy to see him.
 Josh convinces a reluctant Gatsby to make a cameo in the movie.
 Gatsby doesn’t feel comfortable about being in the movie because he tells Josh that he’s not an actor, but Gatsby agrees to the role only because it won’t take long and he won’t have to say any lines.
 All Gatsby has to do in the scene is kiss a young woman in a car.

 And who is this young woman?
 Her name is Chan (played by Selena Gomez), and she happens to be the younger sister of Gatsby’s ex-girlfriend named Amy, whom Gatsby briefly dated when he was 16.
 Chan, who is a student at the Fashion Institute of Technology, is dryly sarcastic and comes from the same well-to-do type of family that Gatsby has.
 Before Gatsby and Chan start filming their kissing scene, Gatsby and Chan exchange the kind of teasing banter that makes it obvious that they’re thinking, “I’m attracted to you but I’m not going to admit it.”
 And you know what that means for a romantic comedy like this one.